vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the difference between a "remote" and your local repo?

-A remote repository allows you to publish (push) your code to the world (via GitHub).
-A local repo is the enviroment where we can make local changes.
-The local repository is typically the one on our computer.
+A remote repo allows you to either pull upstream changes from the master repo, or publish (push) your local commits.
+A local repo is the enviroment where we can make local changes and is typically the one on our computer.

 *Contributed by [Christopher Vicini](https://github.com/christophervicini)*